castuofa/dataarc-source/concepts/tithe.md

 ###  Scope note:

 A tax levied by the church on farms in Iceland.
 Revenue from the tithe was divided into four parts among the bishop, the local priest, the parish church and the poor.
+The tithe was introduced to Iceland in 1097 when the Alþingi passed it into law, on the innovation of Bishop Gissur Isleifsson (1048-1118).

 ### Examples: